ashishcors/flutter_shatter_glass_animation/README.md

 ![Android-debug](gif/android-debug.gif)

-**Note:** The animation didn't turned out to be as smooth as expected.
+**⚠️Note:** The animation didn't turned out to be as smooth as expected.